 How to avoid going to court to settle issues regarding Community property

-For example, I have seen spouses negotiate their way through a marital property agreement in which one spouse Shields the other from issues regarding their debts that would otherwise be classified as a community in nature.
-A marital property agreement can make clear that a particular debt should be classified as their own rather than being treated as community debt.
-You know their circumstances Community property law can be put to the side if a more equitable agreement is being considered depending upon you and your spouse is circumstances.
+For example, I have seen spouses negotiate their way through a marital property agreement.
+One spouse Shields the other from debts that would otherwise be classified as a community in nature.
+A marital property agreement can clarify that a particular debt should be classified as its own rather than being treated as community debt.
+You know their circumstances.
+Community property law can be put to the side if a more equitable agreement is being considered depending upon you and your spouse's circumstances.

 How do you characterize property in a divorce trial?

-Having evidence is one thing period having admissible evidence is another.
-It is a completely separate discussion when we talk about having evidence that is entered into the record and therefore able to be considered by a judge in your divorce.
-To get from one end of the spectrum to the other you need an attorney to be able to take control of that process.
-There is no substitute for experience and I would not recommend having an attorney who has never worked in the worst trial before.
+Having evidence is one thing; period having admissible evidence is another.
+It is a completely separate discussion when we talk about having evidence entered into the record and, therefore, can be considered by a judge in your divorce.
+To get from one end of the spectrum to the other, you need an attorney to take control of that process.
+There is no substitute for experience, and I would not recommend having an attorney who has never worked in the worst trial before.

 An experienced family law attorney is very familiar with the idea of tracing.
-We discussed the concept of tracing a little while ago in this blog but I want to take some time now to walk you through what it means to trace the origins of a particular asset or debt.
-Tracing involves going back through the history involving an asset or debt including the transactions that were necessary for acquiring it.
+We discussed the concept of tracing a little while ago in this blog, but I want to take some time now to walk you through what it means to trace the origins of a particular asset or debt.
+Tracing involves going back through the history involving an asset or debt, including the necessary transactions for acquiring it.
 When an asset or debt was acquired and how it may have changed over time as far as being a community or separate property is what I am talking about.

 Another issue that comes up in Texas divorce trials with some frequency is when an asset is commingled with other types of property that are not the same in terms of being separate or community.
-For example, if you deposited separate property income into a jointly held, community bank account then this is referred to as Co-mingling in family law.
+For example, if you deposited separate property income into a jointly held community bank account, this is referred to as Co-mingling in family law.
 Over time the separate property can begin to become difficult to differentiate between Community property in certain circumstances.
-You may need to be able to trace the origins of separate property to prove its status as such.
+You may need to trace the origins of separate property to prove its status as such.

-Finally, I would begin to consider whether or not your divorce is going to be classified as a high net worth or complicated matter.
+Finally, I would begin to consider whether or not your divorce will be classified as a high net worth or complicated matter.
 Most of us reading these blog posts are not involved in financially complex marriages.
 We work, earn an income, and have basic investments for our retirement.
-However, there are some among us who have a great deal of wealth or have a complex financial plan in place in their marriage period for people like that, tracing can become very important as far as how property is classified in the divorce.
+However, some among us have a great deal of wealth or have a complex financial plan in place in their marriage period; for people like that, tracing can become very important as far as how property is classified in the divorce.
 Hiring an expert witness like a forensic accountant to trace the origins of property or assets may be crucial to your particular case.

 What is the community fund's first rule?

 Let's suppose that you own your own business in deposit proceeds of $5000 from that business into a jointly held bank account with your husband.
 Both you and your spouse have made withdrawals out of that bank account which totals $6000.
-Because the funds generated by your business were not equal to or more than the total amount of the money that was withdrawn then the evidence could support the concept that your business was not supported by the use of marital funds.
+Because the funds generated by your business were not equal to or more than the total amount of the money that was withdrawn, then the evidence could support the concept that the use of marital funds did not support your business.
 Rather, your business would be supported only by separate property.

 Next, let's consider a situation where you might earn an inheritance and deposit that inheritance into your jointly held bank account.
-If money from that bank account were then used to purchase a home in that situation tracing could be used to allow you to show evidence of when your deposit of inheritance money was made and to keep that money separate from the Community property funds that are also in that account.
+If money from that bank account were then used to purchase a home in that situation, tracing could allow you to show evidence of when your deposit of inheritance money was made and keep that money separate from the Community property funds that are also in that account.

 Questions about the content of today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the content of today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the content of today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about the services provided to our clients by our attorneys and staff.
+These consultations are a great way for you to learn more about the world of Texas family law and the services provided to our clients by our attorneys and staff.